The Sage Group To Acquire Intacct For Financial Management Solutions

 In sum, Sage is acquiring Intacct so it can provide an all-in-one solution to its customers and prospects, and so it can geographically expand and diversify its operations in North America, which is where there is faster adoption of cloud-based solutions.

-Below is a Transaction Summary of the deal by Sage management,
+Below is a Transaction Summary of the deal by Sage management:

 (Source: Seeking Alpha)